iCog-Labs-Dev/DAOMatcher-Backend/README.md

 - Makesure you have set `.env` in the same format given in the `.env.example`
 - Run the script `./setup` and that's it
 - Make a post request to http://localhost:5000 with the following format
+- The `depth` field is used to increase the relevance of the results, but this would increase the time it takes to process the users.
 ```
 {
       "query":"Politics",